jbogarin/go-cisco-spark-resty/docs/PeopleApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Delete**
-> Delete($personId)
+> Delete($personID)

 Remove a person from the system.
 Only an admin can remove a person.

 Remove a person from the system.
 Only an admin can remove a person.
-Specify the person ID in the personId parameter in the URI.
+Specify the person ID in the personID parameter in the URI.

 ### Parameters